-If you're open for business, we ask you offer discounts or incentives to your customers and to advertise in advance, with the goal of increasing traffic during Bike to Work (or Wherever) Day.
+Fun perks such as offering discounts or incentives to your customers and to advertise in advance, with the goal of increasing traffic during Bike to Work (or Wherever) Day.
 Ideas include:

-- Offer a 10% (or more) Bike to Work (or Wherever) Day discount on all/select merchandise for people that ride a bicycle, walk, scoot, roll, or use transit that day. - Offer a free cup of coffee or equivalent to bicyclists, walkers, scooters, and transit users. - Advertise BTWD discounts or incentives on chalk boards, window paintings, flyers at the register, etc. prior to the official Bike to Work (or Wherever) Day on June 23, 2021. - Honor system encouraged at your convenience. - Simple tracking is helpful in estimating participation.
+- Offer a 10% (or more) Bike to Work (or Wherever) Day discount on all/select merchandise for people that ride a bicycle, walk, scoot, roll, or use transit that day. - Offer a free cup of coffee or equivalent to bicyclists, walkers, scooters, and transit users. - Advertise BTWD discounts or incentives on chalk boards, window paintings, flyers at the register, etc. prior to the official Bike to Work (or Wherever) Day. - Honor system encouraged at your convenience. - Simple tracking is helpful in estimating participation.
 Simply tally how many people take advantage of your discount or incentive.